-Resolving financial issues can often be one of the most unsettling parts of breaking up.
-This is especially the case when communications have broken down and one party has more of an understanding of the family’s finances or a couple have very different ideas as to what the right outcome should be.
+Resolving financial issues can be one of the most unsettling aspects of breaking up – particularly if communication breaks down, or one party has a better understanding of the family’s finances than the other, or both have very different ideas of what the right outcome should be.

-The Stephens Scown family team is independently ranked as the best solicitors for divorce and family law in the region.
+Ranked independently as the best in the region for divorce and family

 Whether in the South West or anywhere in the UK, we can guide you expertly through the process and help you achieve a fair outcome for you and your children.